black-sliver/PopTracker/BUILD.md

   or see [GitHub workflow](https://github.com/black-sliver/PopTracker/blob/master/.github/workflows/binaries.yaml)
 - run `make CONF=RELEASE`
+- run exe with working directory set to the source directory, copy assets + exe into a single folder or copy assets to `C:\Users\<user>\PopTracker\assets`

 If the Windows build is failing, MSYS probably changed libraries.
 Let us know on Discord or create an issue on GitHub.